 So, what to do when your house needs major repairs or maintenance work that you can’t afford?

 This brings us to our third option.
 Selling a house as is to an investor.

 Aside from getting a loan to cover the repairs and improvements that your home needs, it may be impossible to finance the work.
 And, if your home is in serious disrepair, it could be difficult to get a loan to cover the expenses it would cost to get the house back in shape.

 If you were to try to sell a poorly-maintained house on the market, you would likely be disappointed.
 Most buyers will require any major repair work be completed prior to closing.
 In addition, the majority of buyers require a home inspection, and this could be a problem if your home doesn’t pass inspection.

 Luckily, you still have an option, even if you can’t afford the repairs needed to sell your house on the market.
-You can sell your home fast, for cash, no matter what its condition, if you know the right investor to contact.
+You can sell your house that needs repairs fast, for cash, no matter what its condition, if you know the right investor to contact.